 OverviewStudents learn about rocks and meteorites by making connections between familiar candy bars and unfamiliar samples.
 Students will draw and describe the samples in everyday terms, pairing their observations with short descriptions that are in geologic "field note" style.

-- Prepare sample "Edible Rocks" using the recommended recipes and candy bars listed below.
-Note: The first six candy bars are especially important since they closely represent meteorite characteristics that will be taught in other lessons.
+- Prepare sample "Edible Rocks" using the recommended recipes or candy bars listed below.
+Note: The first six candy bars are especially important since they closely represent meteorite characteristics.
 The other samples on the list are good for meeting the objectives of this activity and offer more variety.
-Use as many as needed, add a few extras to complicate the exercise.
+Use as many as needed, add a few extras to increase the complexity of the exercise.